wildjames/TheRazzler/README.md

 - I need to decide on the best way to handle commands that have some overlap.
 Notes in `razzler.py`
 - Implement profiling for members of a chat?
 - Should all the settings be in a SQL database?
 That way, I could build a web configuration page...
+- The websocket `receive` endpoint only streams incoming messages, and doesn't yield up things that were sent while the connection wasnt alive.
+When the razzler starts, it should call the HTTP version of the endpoint, which DOES return a list of un-acknowleged messages, so it can work down the backlog.